TaroDumpling/Portfolio-Project/Healthcare Insurance Consumer Marketing/README.md

 - The purpose of this project is to visualize the most profitable consumer profiles for ACME Insurance Inc and increase the effectiveness and efficiency of advertising campaigns.
 - In my case, target consumer is defined as the group of consumer that generate maximum revenue (highest charge)
 - The metric measured is the average charge per customer, higher charge indicate more revenue.
 Using this metric is to account for the uneven number of total customers when I compare customer profiles.
+- Adult is defined as age between 18 to 30.
+Middle age is defined as age between 31-64.
+No data on anyone above 64, so no senior age group.

 # Actionable Insights
 - Discovered the 2 most correlated consumer features in respect to the company's revenue are smoking status with 79% correlation and age with 30% correlation.